Bank to Bank Transfers FAQs

 Q. What are Bank to Bank Transfers?

 A. Bank to Bank Transfers are an optional feature that can be turned on within Online Banking for retail clients.
 If used, you can transfer money between your personal deposit accounts at KS StateBank and accounts at other institutions.
 Transfers (made through ACH) can be incoming (funds deposited to KS StateBank) or outgoing (funds deposited to another institution) and either to or from a checking or savings account within the United States.
+Bank to Bank Transfers are available for new accounts in good standing after a 60 waiting period.

 Q. What are the benefits of using Bank to Bank transfers, rather than Wire Transfers or Online Bill Payment?